weaveriski/dynamics365-guidance/guidance/business-processes/about-import-catalog-devops.md

            This is a custom field with values provided in the template.

 5. Add custom fields as required.
-The template includes four custom fields.
+The template includes eight custom fields.
 Use the following guidance to create the fields.
 Alternatively, delete the columns from the template.
 Learn more at [Add and manage fields](/azure/devops/organizations/settings/work/customize-process-field?view=azure-devops&preserve-view=true).

     - **Business owner**: Add this field as an **Identity** field, so that you can select a user or person in the identity picker.
 We recommend you add owners to all your work items types.
 Learn more at [Add an Identity field](/azure/devops/organizations/settings/work/customize-process-field?view=azure-devops&preserve-view=true#add-an-identity-field).
     - **Business process lead**: Add this field as an **Identity** field, so that you can select a user or person in the identity picker.
 We recommend you add owners to all your work items types.
 Learn more at [Add an Identity field](/azure/devops/organizations/settings/work/customize-process-field?view=azure-devops&preserve-view=true#add-an-identity-field).